leitbogioro/Tools/README.md

 <br />
 <br />

-**-cloudkernel**: Replace formal linux kernel to cloud kernel because numerous hardware drivers like printers, scanners, sound cards, usb controllers etc. which are not necessary in environment of virtual machines of Cloud Computing Platforms and these will be eliminated in the latter aims to help reducing space occupation of memory and hard drive.
-In situation of raid or dd(Windows) mode, installing cloud kernel will be disabled. -cloudkernel "0" is to disable installing linux cloud kernel by force, -cloudkernel "1" is to enable installing linux cloud kernel by force.
+**-cloudkernel**: Replace formal Linux kernel to cloud kernel because numerous hardware drivers like printers, scanners, sound cards, usb controllers etc. which are not necessary in environment of virtual machines of Cloud Computing Platforms and these will be eliminated in the latter aims to help reducing space occupation of memory and hard drive.
+In situation of raid or dd(Windows) mode, installing cloud kernel will be disabled. -cloudkernel "0" is to disable installing Linux cloud kernel by force, -cloudkernel "1" is to enable installing cloud kernel by force.
 This option is only valid for installing to Debian 11+/Kali/AlpineLinux.
 Cloud kernel executing on some hardwares like Oracle Cloud arm64 servers will cause guest display in VNC be disabled, to avoid this, you may assign -cloudkernel "0" to switch to installing traditional Linux kernel by force.
 For virtualization of VMware and VirtualBox, installing cloud kernel will cause booting failed.
 <br />
 <br />